No. 18 West Virginia beats No. 2 Kansas 85-69

 MORGANTOWN, W.Va.
+(AP) -- West Virginia's Esa Ahmad had hoped to improve his defense entering a matchup with No. 2 Kansas.
+He ended up with a career scoring night.

-(AP) -- Esa Ahmad broke out of a shooting slump with a career-high 27 points to lead No. 18 West Virginia to an 85-69 victory over No. 2 Kansas on Tuesday night.
+Ahmad got plenty of open looks at the basket and broke out of a shooting slump with a career-high 27 points to lead No. 18 West Virginia to an 85-69 victory Tuesday, snapping the Jayhawks' 18-game winning streak.

+''I've kind of been passive and just passing the ball around,'' Ahmad said. ''I took it upon myself.
+My teammates looked for me and kept me positive.
+I love those guys for that.''

 Ahmad led West Virginia in scoring over the first two months of the season but entered Tuesday's game with four straight games in single digits.

 He scored West Virginia's first eight points against Kansas and finished 10 of 17 from the field.
+His previous scoring high was 19 points on two other occasions.

+''We didn't guard him and he got off to a great start,'' Kansas coach Bill Self said. ''Of a team that played exceptionally well tonight, I thought he was probably the best player in the game.''

+Coach Bob Huggins said Ahmad, a 6-foot-8, 225-pound sophomore, was West Virginia's ''best chance'' at beating Kansas.

+''Esa had two good days of practice, and he's our best guy at attacking the rim,'' Huggins said. ''He's got size.
+He's wider.
+He's got those huge hands.''

-West Virginia blew a double-digit lead after halftime for the third straight game.
+West Virginia (16-4, 5-3 Big 12) blew a double-digit lead after halftime for the third straight game.
 Svi Mykhailiuk's 3-pointer put the Jayhawks ahead 59-58 midway through the second half.
 But that was their last lead.

 West Virginia limited its turnovers to eight and went 19 of 23 from the line, making nine of their final 10.

+''We did both of those things today,'' Huggins said. ''And when we do, we're pretty good.''

-West Virginia's Nathan Adrian added 11 points and Daxter Miles Jr. and Tarik Phillip each had 10.
+Nathan Adrian added 11 points and Daxter Miles Jr. and Tarik Phillip each had 10 for West Virginia, which beat Kansas for the fourth straight time in Morgantown.

 Josh Jackson matched a season high with 22 points before fouling out for Kansas.
 Devonte' Graham added 17 points and Big 12 scoring leader Frank Mason III finished with 15, tying his third-lowest point total of the season.